jdbrice/star-fwd-dev/README.md

 ./geom-build.sh
 ```
 This takes `~10` minutes and rebuilds the Geometry from scratch to change the Fst geometry.
 This only needs to be done once when you start the container.
-If the z-location of the disks are changed then the config needs to be updated as well. (will be fixed soon to read from geometry).
+If the z-location of the disks are changed in the simulation stage then the config needs to be updated as well to reflect the z location of Si disks since current work-around is to remove Si geometry for track fitting.
+Stgc z locations are picked up from the geometry, so you do not need to set these manually.

 ## Forward Tracking Configuration